Rindal Municipality: Name

 The municipality (originally the parish) is named after the old Rindal farm (Rindudalr) since the first Rindal Church was built there.
 The first element is the genitive case of the river name Rinda which is derived from the verb rinna which means to "run" or "flow".
 The last element is dalr which means "valley" or "dale".
-Before 1918, the name was written Rindalen.
+Historically, the name of the municipality was spelled Rindalen.
+On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Rindal, removing the definite form ending -en.

 Coat of arms

 The coat of arms was granted on 20 January 1989.
 The official blazon is "Vert, a gavel Or" (I grønt en opprett gull klubbe).
 This means the arms have a green field (background) and the charge is a gavel.
 The gavel has a tincture of Or which means it is commonly colored yellow, but if it is made out of metal, then gold is used.
 The gavel is meant to symbolize John Neergaard, who is considered the father of municipal governments in Norway, (formannskapets far), who was from Rindal.
 He was responsible for pushing for local government reform which led to the approval of the Formannskapsdistrikt law in 1837.
 The arms were designed by Einar Skjervold.
 The municipal flag has the same design as the coat of arms.